Forward vs Reverse

 Molecular Genetics in the 21st century proceeds from knowledge of the 3,200 Mbp human genome, completed in 2003 (Step 1).
 Based on knowledge of the amino acid sequences of HGO in other organisms, bioinformatic analysis of all 23 pairs of chromosomes mapped the gene for Homogentisic Acid Oxidase (HGO) to Band 2 on the long (q) arm of Chromosome 3 (3q2) (Step 2).
 Detailed sequence analysis of this region identified an HGO gene locus with 14 expressed exons and 13 intervening introns (Step 3).
 DNA sequence analysis of multiple individuals shows a larger number of Single Nucleotide Polymorphism (SNP) variants in particular exons.
 Two of these SNPs are predicted to cause amino acid substitutions in the protein products of Exons 10 & 12.
 These are respectively a change of Pro to Ser at residue 230 (P230S), and substitution of Glu for Val at residue 300 (V300G) (Step 4).
 A child with Alkaptonuria is born to unaffected parents: DNA sequencing shows that the parents have the two different allelic variants (Step 5), each in combination with an alternative "+" allele.
 DNA sequence analysis shows that the unaffected siblings have the three possible combinations of the "+", P230S, and V300G alleles.
 The affected child has inherited both the P230S and V300G alleles, both of which are non-functional.
 HOMEWORK: what SNPs are responsible for the two amino acid substitutions?

 Garrod's analysis in the early 20th century is an example of Classical or Mendelian Genetics: given observable phenotypic variation, he inferred the genotypic nature of inheritance from an analysis of pedigrees.
 This differs slightly from what Mendel did, which was to arrange controlled crosses and measured the observed outcomes.
-The molecular analysis in the early 21st century is often called "Reverse Genetics", because detailed knowledge of the molecular genotype predicts how it produces a disease phenotype arises in certain pedigrees.
-Also, because the Central Dogma states "DNA makes RNA makes Protein", moving from an enzyme defect to the underlying DNA variant implies a "reversal" of molecular logic.
+This is how the science of Genetics was understood for more than 50 years, which only in the molecular era was sometimes described as "Forward Genetics".
+Molecular Biology in the late 20th and early 21st centuries is sometimes called "Reverse Genetics", because detailed knowledge of the molecular genotype predicts how it produces a disease phenotype arises in certain pedigrees.
+Also, formulation of the Central Dogma as "DNA makes RNA makes Protein", and meant to imply forward information transfer, when understood as moving from an enzyme defect to the underlying DNA variant, implies a "reversal" of molecular logic.

-For the advanced student: Mendel's experiments carefully isolated and bring together exactly two allelic variants of each gene considered, A and a.
+For the advanced student: Mendel's experiments carefully isolated and brought together exactly two allelic variants of each gene, A & a.
 Garrod's interpretation was that any individual with Alkaptonuria combined two copies of the same "a", such that the individual was an aa homozygote.
-This assumption implies that there are only two alleles, the "normal" A allele carried by most people, and the "disease" a allele found in affected persons.
-This was for long time the standard interpretation: by extension most individuals were homozygous for a standard "wild type" allele, whereas a minority were homozygous for a "disease" allele.
-The molecular analysis shows instead the combination of two different alleles
+This tacitly assumes that there are only two alleles, the "normal" A allele carried by most people, and the "disease" a allele found in affected persons.
+This became the standard interpretation: most individuals were homozygous AA for a standard "wild type" allele A, whereas a minority were homozygous aa for a "disease" allele a.
+Early molecular analysis began to show instead that genetic defects might occur at several places in the DNA of any gene.
+The combination of two different alleles a'a could produce

-that produce the same phenotype: the individual is a compound heterozygote.
-True homozygosity would require that the parents have inherited the identical allele from a more or less distant ancestor.
-One result of the Human Genome Project is to demonstrate extensive heterogeneity in the alleles associated with any particular genetic condition, such that compound heterozygosity is far more frequent than previously expected.
+a compound heterozygote, with the genetic phenotype of an aa homozygote.
+True homozygosity would require that an individual inherited an allele identical by descent (autozygous) from a more or less distant ancestor.
+One result of the Human Genome Project is to demonstrate extensive heterogeneity among the alleles associated with any particular genetic condition, such that compound heterozygosity is far more frequent than previously expected.

 Step 3 of the analysis presented above (observation of a 3:1 ratio of unaffected to affected children) is an exaggeration.
 Garrod's actual data departed from 3:1 due to a phenomenon called ascertainment bias.
 Investigate and explain.